 I have studied Biology at the University of Freiburg im Breisgau, with Genetics as a major, as well as Neurobiology, Bioinformatics, and Computer Science as minor subjects.
 In between, I had the pleasure to study for one year at Stockholms University.
 I finished my studies with my diploma thesis in Neurogenetics in the lab of Karl Fischbach.

 Following university, I worked for a short time in Jan Wijnhold’s lab at the Netherlands Institute for Neuroscience in Amsterdam.
 I conducted my Ph.D. in Stephan Sigrist’s lab at the Rudolf Virchow Center for Experimental Biomedicine Würzburg and the Freie Universität Berlin.
 I completed my doctoral thesis (Dr. rer. nat.) in Biomedicine in 2013 and received my degree from the Graduate School of Life Sciences in Würzburg.

 From 2014 to 2018, I worked as a PostDoc in Statistical Genetics in Bertram Müller-Myhsok’s group at the Max Planck Institute of Psychiatry.
-From 2019 to early 2021, I worked as a project group leader at the Department of Neurology at the Klinikum rechts der Isar, Technical University of Munich.
+From 2019 to early 2021, I worked as a PostDoc and project group leader at the Department of Neurology at the Klinikum rechts der Isar, Technical University of Munich.
 Since March 2021, I am a Principal Scientist for Human Disease Genetics at Boehringer Ingelheim.